Russia's Putin wants new economy, warns on protests

 Privatization, he said, must be fair and honest, and open to foreigners - a reference to deals in the past that allowed a few Russian businessmen to amass wealth and power.

-Russia is due to sell assets worth close to $10 billion this year but a battle has been under way behind the scenes over the pace and scale of the program.

-In another move to reassure investors who fear they have little protection when they do business in Russia, Putin named Boris Titov, the former head of a business lobby group, as his ombudsman to defend company owners and directors’ rights.

 “We have worked out an entire program of large-scale reform.
 It has received broad public support.
-I see its fulfillment as my primary task as president,” Putin told an annual investment forum in his home town of St Petersburg, the cradle of the 1917 Bolshevik Revolution.
+I see its fulfillment as my primary task as president,” Putin told an annual investment forum in St Petersburg, the cradle of the 1917 Bolshevik Revolution.

 But in a 45-minute speech at Russia’s answer to Davos, Putin made clear there was no revolution coming in his thinking.
 Instead, he underlined the need for economic and political stability and announced no new policy initiatives.

-Several private equity and sovereign wealth funds took the first tentative steps to invest in Russia at the forum, saying they saw signs of change.

-“Russia is no longer addicted to oil resources,” said Lou Jiwei, chairman and CEO of Chinese sovereign wealth fund China Investment Corp, which oversees $410 billion.

-At times Putin even showed some of his old swagger, starting his speech by saying Russia was in a better state than many others, particularly Europe’s debt-stricken economies.
+Putin at times showed some of his old swagger, beginning his speech by depicting Russia as a strong country in a better state than many others, particularly Europe’s debt-stricken economies.

-He finished it with a warning for the organizers of the biggest protests against his rule since he first rose to power in 2000, saying they must act within the law.
+He finished it with words of warning for the organizers of the biggest protests against his rule since he first rose to power in 2000.

 “Anyone who considers himself a politician is obliged to express his position exclusively within the confines of the law,” said the former KGB spy.